nilac16/DoseCUDA/README.md

 **NOT FOR CLINICAL USE**

+**License**
+This project is licensed under the AGPL-3.0 License - see the [LICENSE](LICENSE) file for details.

+**Reference**
+Bhattacharya M, Reamy C, Li H, Lee J, Hrinivich WT.
+"A Python package for fast GPU-based proton pencil beam dose calculation."
+The Journal of Applied Clinical Medical Physics.
+(In Press) 2025

 **DoseCUDA** is a Python package enabling GPU-based radiation dose calculation for research, development, and education.
 The package currently supports photon dose calculation using a collapsed cone convolution superposition algorithm and proton dose calculation using a double-Gaussian pencil beam algorithm.
 The default photon beam model corresponds to the 6 MV energy of a Varian Truebeam linear accelerator and the default proton beam model corresponds to a Hitachi Probeat synchrotron-based PBS delivery system with 98 discrete energies.

 # Quickstart Guide